New Features in VoiceConsole 6.3

 Display Dialog

 Display dialog has been enabled for Android devices.
-Although nothing has changed within VoiceConsole this feature requires an application built from DevKit 2.1 or later.
+This feature requires an application built from DevKit 2.1 or later.

 Application Support